Skip to main content

 LillyDirect is the most direct path.
 This is Eli Lilly’s own direct-to-patient program — the manufacturer selling to you.
 Single-dose vials (not pre-filled pens — you’ll draw with a syringe).
 Pricing: $299/mo at 2.5mg, $399 at 5mg, $449 at 7.5mg and above.
 Most FSA/HSA debit cards accepted at checkout.

 The catch: LillyDirect is a pharmacy, not a prescribing service.
 You need a prescription from your own doctor or a telehealth provider.
-If you don’t have a prescriber yet, start with Eden or Ro who can evaluate you and prescribe — then fill through LillyDirect if you want the FDA-approved route.
+If you don’t have a prescriber yet, a service like Ro can evaluate you and prescribe — then you can fill through LillyDirect if you want the FDA-approved route.

 Important: LillyDirect refill window for maintenance doses